jxnpass/startup/notes.md

 ## HTML

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
-The links between the three views work great using the `a` element.
+The links between the various views work great using the `a` element.

-The part I didn't like was the duplication of the header and footer code.
-This is messy, but it will get cleaned up when I get to React.
+The "Create a Bracket Page" had the major parts of the HTML structure.
+Here I used a lot of those user options/interactive elements.
+These will create variables that build the bracket.

+The list of brackets page and the bracket itself will require some extensive JavaScript code.
+Something that may be a struggle later.

 ## CSS